 The Awning Control switches and LED Light switches are located on the switch panel just inside the entrance door.
+The Door Awning and LED light switches are also located on the touch tablet (if equipped).

 Power Awning Control Switches (Located near the entrance door) -Typical View